Chesterfield schools will welcome all students back Monday, a move some teachers oppose

 “We understand that the reality of this moment is that we will have to settle for a less than optimal learning environment, however, we do not have to settle for the level of chaos, confusion, and danger that the district has set us up for on November 9.
 CCPS can do better; and as advocates for ourselves and our students, we demand better,” the union’s statement read.

-Neither the School Board Chairwoman or the Vice Chairwoman responded for a request for comment Friday.
-The next public update regarding school reopening is slated for Tuesday’s School Board meeting.
+Neither the School Board chairwoman nor the vice chairwoman responded for a request for comment Friday.
+The next public update regarding school reopening is set for Tuesday’s School Board meeting.

 The Virginia Department of Health began reporting K-12 coronavirus outbreaks last month.
 Chesterfield County Public Schools has two listed outbreaks, an ongoing outbreak at Bon Air Elementary and one at Clover Hill Elementary, which is now considered resolved.

 Since the start of school, Sept.
 8, there have been 50 confirmed cases among school employees, a contractor and a visitor.
-There are 14 confirmed cases among students, the majority in elementary schools, with two at both Chalkley, Grange Hall and Robious and one each at A.M.
+There are 14 confirmed cases among students; the majority in elementary schools.
+Chalkley, Grange Hall and Robious each have two cases, while A.M.
 Davis, Beulah, Bon Air, C.E.
 Curtis, C.C.
-Wells and Watkins.
+Wells and Watkins each have a single case.
 The remaining two cases were confirmed at Thomas Dale High and Career and Technical Center at Courthouse.

 There have been 7,481 confirmed COVID-19 cases in Chesterfield County, with 438 hospitalizations and 120 deaths attributed to the virus, according to VDH.
 Chesterfield’s case count nearly doubled in the past month.